 As a general rule of thumb we recommend the trailer be washed about every four weeks and waxed in the spring and fall.
-To make sure your new unit is always protected you should wax it immediately or have your dealer wax it just prior to delivery.
 In industrial areas cleaning and waxing should be done on a more frequent schedule.

-CAUTION: ABRASIVE POLISHES OR CLEANING SOLVENTS SUCH AS AUTOMATIC DISHWASHER OR ACID ETCH CLEANERS ARE TOO STRONG AND SHOULD NEVER BE USED.
+CAUTION: ABRASIVE POLISHES OR CLEANING SOLVENTS SUCH AS AUTOMATIC DISHWASHER DETERGENTS OR ACID ETCH CLEANERS.
+ARE TOO STRONG AND SHOULD NEVER BE USED.
 RINSE ALL GRIT FROM SURFACE PRIOR TO WASHING.
-Use soft rags or wash mitts always moving lengthwise with the trailer.
-NEVER rub hard on the coating.
-Even the softest rag will damage the coating if excessive pressure is applied.
+DO NOT USE WIRE BRUSHES, STEEL WOOL, ABRASIVES OR OTHER SIMILAR CLEANING TOOLS THAT WILL MECHANICALLY ABRADE THE COATING SURFACE.
+ALWAYS TEST A SMALL INCONSPICUOUS AREA FIRST.

 ALWAYS CLEAN YOUR TRAILER IN THE SHADE OR ON A CLOUDY DAY WHEN THE ALUMINUM SKIN IS COOL.
-Oil, grease, dust and dirt may be removed by washing with any mild non-abrasive soap or detergent.
+Use soft rags or wash mitts always moving lengthwise with the grain of the trailer.
+NEVER rub hard on the coating.
+Oil, grease, dust and dirt may be removed by washing with a 5% solution in water of commonly used commercial and industrial detergents.
 Cleaning should be followed by a thorough clean water rinse.
 Drying the unit with a chamois or a soft cloth may prevent spots and streaks.
-WHEN WASHING OR POLISHING YOUR TRAILER, ALWAYS WIPE "WITH" THE GRAIN OF THE METAL.
+WHEN WASHING OR WAXING YOUR TRAILER, ALWAYS WIPE "WITH" THE GRAIN OF THE METAL.